I’m a 助教 (jokyo, assistant professor) of the Department of Computer Science,

 Research Interests

-I study semantics of concurrent programs.
-More specifically, I’m interested in investigating π-calculus through the lens of (denotational) semantics.
+I study semantics of (concurrent) programs.
+More specifically, I like to investigate programs at the granuality in which both operational (e.g. LTS) and denotational (e.g. categorical) semantic insights can be used.
 Broadly speaking, my interest lies in the field of programming language semantics, logics (in computer science) and programming verification.

 Publications